flows-network/github-pr-summary/README.md

 ### Deploy your own code review bot in 3 simple steps

-1. Fork this repo.
+1. Fork this repo to your own GitHub account.
 It contains the source code for the GitHub bot.
 2. Import the forked repo on [flows.network](https://flows.network/) as a flow function.
-3. Connect the flow function to the GitHub repo you want to deploy the bot on [flows.network](https://flows.network/) UI.
+3. Connect the flow function to the GitHub repo you want to deploy the bot on (using the [flows.network](https://flows.network/) UI).

 <p align="center">
   <a href="https://youtu.be/kvBhNBXmBaE" taregt=_blank><img src="https://img.youtube.com/vi/kvBhNBXmBaE/hqdefault.jpg"/></a><br/>